The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Discussion

 The solute strengthening formulation used here relies on an assumption of a full randomness attributed to the size misfit between atoms.
-Furthermore, the smallest solute clusters investigated in the current study are still an order of magnitude larger than some experimentally and computationally reported cluster sizes, which are on the order of 1-3 nm \cite{li_strengthening_2019, ding_tuning_2019}.
-Both assumptions neglect an additional hardening component that can be attributed to solute-solute interaction effects when a moving dislocation shifts atomic layers with present chemical ordering on the range of nearest atomic neighbors \cite{antillon_chemical_2020}.
-Only recently an extension to the Labusch-Varvenne solute strengthening model has been proposed by Antillon et al. \cite{antillon_chemical_2020} assuming an additional correlation between atoms in different atomic rows.
-It might be expected that by incorporating this additional effect, an even stronger hardening response would be induced by solute composition fluctuations.
+Furthermore, the smallest solute clusters investigated in the current study are still an order of magnitude larger than some experimentally and computationally reported cluster sizes, which are on the order of 1-3 nm \cite{li2019strengthening, ding_tuning_2019}.
+Both assumptions neglect an additional hardening component that can be attributed to solute-solute interaction effects when a moving dislocation shifts atomic layers with present chemical ordering on the range of nearest atomic neighbors \cite{Antillon2020d}.
+Only recently an extension to the Labusch-Varvenne solute strengthening model has been proposed by Antillon et al. \cite{Antillon2020d} assuming an additional correlation between atoms in different atomic rows.
+Furthermore, a microelasticity approach to obtain the CRSS of MPEAs could be used to introduce the effect of spacial correlations of dislocation core effects into 3D DDD \cite{geslin2021microelasticity,geslin2021microelasticitya}.
+It might be expected that by incorporating these additional effects, an even stronger hardening response would be induced by solute composition fluctuations.